dataloop-ai-apps/rf-detr-adapter/README.md

 ## Configuration

 For information on how to configure training parameters (e.g., learning rate, batch size, number of epochs), please refer to the official [RF-DETR training section](https://github.com/roboflow/rf-detr/blob/develop/README.md#training).

+## Known issues

+- **RF-DETR low GPU utilization during training**: Some users have reported relatively low GPU utilization (around 50–60%) and slower-than-expected training on certain setups.
+The RF-DETR team is aware and tracking this in [roboflow/rf-detr#291](https://github.com/roboflow/rf-detr/issues/291).